javascript-tutorial/en.javascript.info/1-js/5-deeper/2-closure/article.md

 ...But let's list the differences.

-`var` variables only recognize function and global Lexical Environments, they ignore blocks.
+`var` variables only live in function and global Lexical Environments, they ignore blocks.
 : For instance:

     ```js